freesewing/markdown/org/blog/florence-face-mask/en.md

 The spread of the Covid-19 coronavirus seems relentless and despite the world's best attempts, the possibility of a global pandemic is getting more real every day.
 Which begs the question, what can we do?

 Perhaps not much, but we can design patterns.
-So say hi to the [Fu face mask](/designs/fu/), a simple pattern that allows you make your own face masks.
+So say hi to the [Florence face mask](/designs/florence/), a simple pattern that allows you make your own face masks.
 One that you can wear all day, because those medical ones aren't exactly comfortable.